guettli/programming-guidelines/README.rst

 You have far less trouble if you use "put a whole file".
 Example: Do not fiddle with the file `/etc/sudoers`.
 Put a whole file into `/etc/sudoers.d/`.

+This link is for the github support, since the closing parantheses is not part of the link (bug): https://en.wikipedia.org/wiki/Synchronization_(computer_science)

 Solutions